-The first phase includes: the removal of the cabin, class room, and an adjacent shed, followed by the retro-fitting of the parking area and the construction of a new 2,450 sq. foot activity and nature building.
+Part of the first phase, which includes, the removal of the cabin, class room, and an adjacent shed, was completed this past fall.
+The remaining elements of this initial phase include, retro-fitting of the parking area and the construction of a new activity and nature building.
 Click here to view the rendering and floor plan.
 Also included is the creation of a meadow and the addition of a walking path, along with new landscaping.

-The second phase includes: the replacement of the picnic shelter, adding a new children’s discovery area/playground, an new improved scouting area and adding environmental art as well as the creation of a boardwalk trail to enhance the visitors’ experience through the wetlands.
+The second phase includes: the replacement of the picnic shelter, with adjacent lawn game courts, adding a new children’s discovery area/playground, improving the scouting area with a council ring, trail improvements with natural element fitness stations and adding environmental art.

-The final phase includes a new dog-friendly area, re-constructing the parking lot, improvements to the existing trails, and the addition of a spartan trail.
+The final phase includes a new dog-friendly area, re-constructing the parking lot, making more improvements to the existing trails, and the addition of a spartan trail.